eduvpn/documentation/PROFILE_CONFIG.md

 of users) from OpenVPN to WireGuard without breaking existing configurations.

-The preferred protocol only makes sense when both OpenVPN and WireGuard are enabled, see [Protocol List](#protocol-list).
+The preferred protocol only makes sense when both OpenVPN and WireGuard are enabled.
 If only one protocol is enabled, that is automatically the preferred protocol.

+OpenVPN is considered enabled when both `oRangeFour` and `oRangeSix` are set.
+WireGuard is considered enabled when both `wRangeFour` and `wRangeSix` are set.

 ### Display Name